 To be eligible for our School Direct programmes, the following qualifications and experience are required:

 To apply for the School Direct training programme you will need to complete the online application process on the UCAS website.
 If you wish to be considered for STAR Alliance places you will need to select Monk Fryston Primary School as your lead school when completing the application process.
 This does not mean that your training will necessarily be at Monk Fryston Primary School (the “home” of STAR Teaching School Alliance), as placements are allocated across the Alliance.

-Applications should be made as early as possible when the site opens around 18th October 2016.
-This is a very popular course and anyone applying after mid-December is unlikely to gain a place.
+Applications should be made as early as possible – these are very popular courses and places are limited.
 Successful applicants will be called for interview.
 Those who are offered places will be required by the University to complete a medical questionnaire and may be required to undergo a medical examination.